webcreate/infinite-ajax-scroll/doc/extension-trigger.md

     <dd>&lt;div class="ias-trigger ias-trigger-prev" style="text-align: center; cursor: pointer;">&lt;a>{text}&lt;/a>&lt;/div></dd>
 </dl>

 Allows you to override the html.
-The `{text}` placeholder will be replace by the value of the option `textPrev`.
+The `{text}` placeholder will be replace by the value of the option `text`.

 ### offset